ghostgod1/PVRtrading/README.md

 - [Contributing](#contributing)

 ## Features
-- Describe key features or functionalities of the website.
+- The main purpose of this website is to make the users aware of the services provided by the client- Financial services - in this case.
+They can make an enquiry or fill in the form for enrolling in a course through this website.

 ## Installation
 1. Clone the repository: `git clone [repository URL]`